BennySobol/bria/README.md

 A big, modern, blocky affair with a mobile-style menu, fully responsive styling, and an assortment of pre-styled elements.
-So, pretty much what you were expecting
+So, pretty much what you were expecting.